oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 3.2.
 [Consolidate entity migration jobs](#32-consolidate-entity-migration-jobs)

-3.3. _This project idea is still in development and will be added shortly._

 ### Android team

 4.1.
 [Flashbacks](#41-flashbacks)

 4.2.
 [Platform parameters dashboard](#42-platform-parameters-dashboard)

-4.3. _This project idea is still in development and will be added shortly._

 ## Learner and Creator Experience (LaCE) team